How to Mount Modern House Numbers on a Rock Face

-House numbers make a big impression on how a house looks.
-Even a dated exterior can look more contemporary justwith a modern style of house numbers near the front door.
+Modern house numbers make a big impression on how a house looks.
+Even a dated exterior can look more contemporary just with a modern style of house numbers near the front door.
 If the house has wood siding or similar, installing house numbers is easy.
 But if the entry has rock, brick, or concrete walls, it seems challenging.
 These materials aren’t easy to deal with.
-This guide will show how to mount modern house numbers onto a rock façade entry.
+This guide will show how to install house numbers onto a rock façade entry.

 Here is an example of dated house numbers.
 The numbers are isolated on the side of the front door.
 They are also obscured by a tiered hanging basket and have nothing illuminating them during dark hours.

 The style of the house numbers themselves – tole painted wooden craft blocks in a folksy font – is not to the homeowners’ taste, either.
 Read on to learn how to replace them with something more updated.